cooperaj/rmwd-site/content/post/2010-10-14-baby-steps/index.md

   1. On my early 2008 MBP (4,1) performance ranges from "the same as before" to "utterly abysmal"[^1].
 Seeing as hitting CMD-M fixes this I'm optimistic this is a bug.
   2. Downloading patches for both my Mac and the Desktop PC have pushed me over my ISP's FUP[^2] meaning I'm unable to raid for at least another 2 days.
 Knowing this might be have  been the case I shouldn't have bought Left4Dead2 on the Steam sale last weekend.

-All in all I'm actually fairly please with the changes.
+All in all I'm actually fairly pleased with the changes.
 Most of the bad/ugly things are transient and will be fixed or just won't matter so all that I'm really left with is that doing what I like to do just got a lot more interesting.

 Change is good.
 The old moccasins were beginning to smell a bit anyway.